 - reclaim statutory maternity, paternity, adoption or shared parental payments - even if you got an advance payment from HM Revenue and Customs (HMRC) to cover them

-- claim the Employment Allowance - only do this once
+- claim the Employment Allowance - you only need to do this once

 - pay the Apprenticeship Levy if you, or employers you’re connected to, have an annual pay bill of more than £3 million